Agent Budget Exhausted Halfway Through the Task

 Run a single representative subtask with this instrumentation.
 Multiply by the number of subtasks to get a realistic budget estimate, then add a 3x safety margin.

-Step 2: Set tiered budgets — hard stop + soft warning
+Step 2: Set tiered budgets, a hard stop plus a soft warning

 SOFT_BUDGET_TOKENS = 400_000